Atelier Iris ~Eternal Mana 2~ Original Soundtrack

 The other two composers, Nakagawa and Achiwa, worked with Tsuchiya on Atelier Viorate (the fifth Atelier, second in the “Gramnad” series) and Atelier Iris: now they are on their own for Atelier Iris 2.
 How did they do?

 The short of it is that they did, yet again, a phenomenal job.
-Listeners with an acute sense of rhythm will notice the fast patterns used by various instruments, including lighter hand percussion: this is something we’ve heard in Viorate and Iris, but it sound even more refined on this OST.
-For a good example of this, listen to disc 1 track 5, “Go Novice Alchemist”, which features a beautiful violin solo with a boat load of percussion and synth in the background.
+Listeners with an acute sense of rhythm will notice the fast patterns used by various instruments, including lighter hand percussion; this is something we’ve heard in Viorate and Iris, but it sound even more refined on this OST.
+For a good example of this, I will cite, “Go Novice Alchemist,” which features a beautiful violin solo with a boat load of percussion and synth in the background.
 Another song with this sort of feel is disc 2 track 1, “Spring Breeze.”
 The diversity of instruments on this track, similar to what one might find in many of Noriyuki Iwadare’s compositions, is what makes the song so beautiful.
 If you aren’t at least mildly impressed by this sort of thing, then I’m afraid you don’t know music quite well enough yet.

 These 76 tracks are loaded with songs like the ones I just mentioned: but I also found some diversity on this soundtrack.
 The slower and softer songs on this soundtrack drew me into the music in a way that is unique to this strange and wonderful game.
-Listen disc 2 tracks 21 and 31 to get an idea of what I mean.
+Disc 2 tracks 21 and 31 are good examples of what I mean.
 The rhythmic quality is still there, just like in the faster songs (the guitar part on “Memories in Sepia” and the bass in “Sky Corridor” are what hold the songs together so well).
-Compared to the slower tunes of Atelier Iris 1, these songs excel in every regard, drawing out a sense of awe and mystery, yet somehow keeping calm.
-There are songs similar to these that also add tension into the mix, such as “Crimson Omen”, disc 2 track 24.
+Compared to the slower tunes of the first Atelier Iris, these songs excel in every regard, drawing out a sense of awe and mystery, yet somehow keeping calm.
+There are songs similar to these that also add tension into the mix, such as “Crimson Omen,” disc 2 track 24.

 Since I can’t end this review on a bad note (as it’s just such a marvelous soundtrack overall!), let me point out a few more positive qualities in this two disc marvel.
-First of all, I felt that the amount of “filler tracks” on this soundtrack were minimal: even the shorter songs, which would be used in the game at certain moments in events/dialogue, were gems of their own to behold.
+First of all, I felt that the amount of filler tracks on this soundtrack were minimal: even the shorter songs, which would be used in the game at certain moments in events/dialogue, were gems of their own to behold.
 The map/environment/dungeon themes, which fill the majority of this soundtrack, are spectacular.
-I could’ve sampled nearly any of these tracks to give you the idea, so I randomly chose tracks 28 and 32 from disc 1 to make my case.
-Listen to them and learn for yourself: the looped percussion, the Celtic flutes and Asian strings, the powerful ensembles of horns, they all come at you with a fury from which you simply cannot escape.
-Enjoy the rush.

-Oh, wait, here’s a solution to that particular problem: buy the soundtrack.
 Eventually, all soundtracks go out of print, but I feel like this one will stand the test of time, so get it now.
-If you own the Atelier Iris ~Eternal Mana~ OST, you ought to have this to complete your Atelier Iris sound experience.
+If you own the Atelier Iris ~Eternal Mana~ Original Soundtrack, you ought to have this to complete your Atelier Iris sound experience.
 If you don’t have either soundtrack, get both.
 In fact, I’d recommend you even hunt down the Atelier Viorate soundtrack (printed directly from Gust) if you like the work done by these composers.
 I only hope that they continue to work with Gust or any other company on more solid videogame music.

 For information on our scoring systems, see our scoring systems overview.
 Learn more about our general policies on our ethics & policies page.